 And that’s it!
 I hope this El Paredon travel guide gave you an idea of what to expect when visiting this cool surf town.
-It’s very different from any other place you’re likely to visit in Guatemala and if you’re a beach bum like me, I highly recommend adding it to your itinerary!
+It’s very different from any other place you’re likely to visit in Guatemala and if you’re a beach bum like me, is well worth adding it to your itinerary!

 Be sure to also check out my other Guatemala blog posts:

-- A guide to visiting the Mayan ruins of Tikal
+- Guide to visiting the Mayan ruins of Tikal

 - Itinerary for 10 days in Guatemala

 - Indian Nose sunrise hike at Lake Atitlan